Gravitational collapse in the vicinity of the extremal black hole critical point

-For illustrative purposes, we will now concentrate on two representative cases, corresponding to $\ell\approx 0.825M>\ell_c$ (with threshold charge $Q_*/M\approx 0.997$) and $\ell\approx0.515M<\ell_c$ (with threshold charge $Q_*/M=1$).
+For illustrative purposes, we will now concentrate on two representative cases, corresponding to $\ell_0\approx 0.825M>\ell_c$ (with threshold charge $Q_*/M\approx 0.997$) and $\ell_0\approx0.515M<\ell_c$ (with threshold charge $Q_*/M=1$).
 We show the behavior just above and below the threshold for black hole formation for the two cases in Fig.~\ref{fig:evolve}.
-When the threshold solution is a horizonless static solution (with total charge $Q_*<M$), a near threshold solution corresponds to a shell that fall inwards, spends a long time close to the unstable static solution, and then either disperses when $Q>Q_*$, or collapses further inward and forms a black hole when $Q<Q_*$ (here $|Q/Q_*-1|\sim 10^{-8}$).
-The advanced time which it takes either to disperse, or to form a black hole (as indicated by an apparent horizon) becomes longer and longer the closer one tunes to the threshold.
+When the threshold solution is a horizonless static solution (with total charge $Q_*<M$), a near threshold solution corresponds to a shell that falls inward, spends a long time close to the unstable static solution, and then either disperses when $Q>Q_*$, or collapses further inward and forms a black hole when $Q<Q_*$ (here $|Q/Q_*-1|\sim 10^{-8}$).
+The advanced time that it takes either to disperse or to form a black hole (as indicated by an apparent horizon) becomes longer and longer the closer one tunes to the threshold.

 When the threshold solution is an extremal black hole ($Q_*=M$), the time for the shell to fall inward and then disperse when $Q>M$ (we show $Q/M-1\approx10^{-4}$ in Fig.~\ref{fig:evolve}) again becomes longer and longer the closer one is to threshold.
-However, for $Q\leq M$ (we show $1-Q/M\approx10^{-12}$ in Fig.~\ref{fig:evolve}), the black hole always forms promptly; even for $Q=M$, $R_{\rm out}$ reaches a minimum value $<M$ before increasing again.
-The difference above and below threshold is whether a horizon forms which prevents the shell from escaping.
+However, for $Q\leq M$ (we show $1-Q/M\approx10^{-12}$ in Fig.~\ref{fig:evolve}), the black hole always forms promptly.
+As illustrated in the inset in Fig.~\ref{fig:evolve}, sufficiently close to threshold, $R_{\rm out}$ reaches a minimum value $<M$ before increasing again due to the angular momentum barrier and charge repulsion.
+Above threshold, the matter expands outward and presumably approaches a Cauchy horizon in the black hole interior (see Ref.~\cite{Kehle:2024vyt}), though this is difficult to resolve with our present setup; below threshold, the matter can instead expand outward into the asymptotic region at large radii.